nickbabcock/dropwizard-hikaricp-benchmark/README.md

 - If one was traversing a large resultset and an exception happened in the middle, HikariCP will close the statement when the connection is returned to the pool, Tomcat won't.
 This means that if these exceptions happen often, one could have a large number of statements in mid traversal that are hanging up the database.
 It is possible to register the `StatementFinalizer` jdbc interceptor on Tomcat, which will close statements on connection returns except when there is large amounts of GC pressure (due to weak references)
 - One would expect that if a user modifies the auto commit, transaction level, etc of the connection that those values would be reverted once the connection is sent back to the pool.
 This is true for HikariCP, but not for Tomcat without registering the `ConnectionState` jdbc interceptor.
 Honestly, I don't know why this isn't considered a bug

 HikariCP wins when it comes to safety.
-The fact that other pools prefer bugs by default is a bit mind boggling.
+Tomcat JDBC can get close to the HikariCP's safety if Tomcat JDBC is configured correctly, but achieving safety through configuration is the wrong approach.
+The prioritization should be (in order): [make it work, make it right, make it fast](http://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast).

 A by product of being safe by default is that HikariCP configuration can be quite short!